 Places a label at the current location.
 The name of the label can be any name or number.
-Control can be transfered to the position of the label by a goto statement (see 5.39).
+Control can be transfered to the position of the label by a goto statement (see 5.39) or the ifmatch option of an id statement (see 5.41).
 The only condition is that the goto statement and the label must be inside the same module.
 Once the module is terminated all existing labels are forgotten.
 This means that in a later module a label with the same name can be used again (this may not improve readability though but it is a good thing when third party libraries are used).